 Evaluations also demonstrate that WFP has piloted models of HGSF successfully.
 Data indicate that the cash transfer based (CTB) school management modality is a good cost-effective model.
 In The Gambia, a CTB modality has the following advantages: contributing to good nutrition and health eating habits of students; the school menu is in harmony with the local culture and food availability and includes locally produced fresh vegetables; relies on strong community participation and ownership; supports local farmers through the purchase of locally produced food.
 The latter benefits especially rural women, who produce 80% of the food basket consumed at schools.

 WFP’s Wanja Kaaria and Igor Carneiro conduct a multi-sectoral meeting with government and civil society stakeholders during the resource mobilization project preparation to promote national ownership of the HGSF programme.

-Some achievements have already been delivered by WFP Brazil and WFP Country Office in the resource mobilization joint-initiative to support and seek resources to development.
+Some achievements have already been delivered by the Centre of Excellence and WFP Country Office in the resource mobilization joint-initiative to support and seek resources to development.
 They include strategic planning and financing (WFP, national and subnational institutions have financial resources to carry out capacity strengthening activities to meet zero hunger targets); Stakeholder programme design and delivery (Improve food availability for food-insecure populations in targeted areas, including school-aged children and smallholder farmers); School-aged children can have access to adequate and nutritious food all year through the school feeding programme and smallholder farmers can have food access through the income generated by selling their production to the school markets); Engagement and participation of non-state actors (Provide supply chain and market support, including for home-grown school feeding, for smallholder farmers to increase productivity and access to markets, complemented by community asset creation through training activities for hard and soft capacities).